+Usually, a [block explorer] will show you the most recent transactions first.
+For this example, we will go through the transactions as they happened - in chronological order.
 We created this simple example, only involving two different addresses.
 We shortened the addresses for better readability.
 The address we are concerned with here is the grey one: znRwe… Let’s say this is Bob and the other one (blue), is Alice.

 In the last transaction of this example, Bob wants to spend 6 ZEN.
 Neither of the two UTXO’s he has at that point is sufficient for that purpose.
-Although the block explorer shows only one input for the last transaction the wallet actually used two inputs when creating it.
-It combined both remaining UTXO’s worth 7.1999 and created two outputs with it: the 6 ZEN output he actually wanted to spend and an additional output for the change of 1.1998 (1.1999 minus the transaction fee).
+Although the block explorer shows only one input for the last transaction there were clearly two inputs used: the 5.1999 ZEN and 2 ZEN one from the two examples above.

 Most blockchains use the UTXO model for accounting.
 There are a few exceptions, such as Ethereum, which actually uses an account model.
 The output of a transaction addressed to you is what you will use as an input to create an outgoing transaction.

-When people ask, what a ZEN or Bitcoin actually is, this would be the accurate answer.
+When people ask, what a ZEN or Bitcoin actually is, “a UTXO” would be the accurate answer.
 An unspent transaction output or UTXO that you can unlock with your private key IS your coin.
 There is no abstraction on top of this.
 It might take a moment or a second read to get familiar with this, but it’s a neat and simple concept and we hope the example above helped you understand what the UTXO model is.
 If you have fully understood the UTXO model it will help a lot with understanding the following articles.

 The next article covers the block explorer, a tool that allows you to access information on a blockchain, like how a web browser lets you access information on the internet.
 It is the tool we took the screenshots above with.